kiberkli/WOFabricDemo/README.md

 WOFabricDemo
 ============

-Quick demo for drawing in a canvas using Fabric.js
+Quick demo for drawing in a canvas using Fabric.js and sending the image data to a Wonder app.

 Fabric.js can be found at http://fabricjs.com.
 It's included in this repository only to make the demo functional.
 This demo only shows basic line drawing capabilities.
 Any other features should be implemented as desired - Fabric.js demos: http://fabricjs.com/demos/